 Favorite Feature: Two full suites

-The Keystone Montana High Country 381TB makes the list of best fifth wheels for a large family because it is a two bedroom 5th wheel.
-While the Cougar has a bath and a half, this Montana High Country provides two full baths — an ideal feature for large families — and two bedrooms.
+The Montana High Country 381TB makes the list of best fifth wheels for a large family because it features two private bedroom suites.
+While the Cougar has a bath and a half, this Montana High Country provides two full baths—an ideal feature for large families.
 The rear bath also has a separate entrance, making it easy for the kids to get washed up after a day of playing outside.

-The rest of the layout is also family-friendly with a kitchen island, extra storage hutch, and large residential refrigerator.
-The front wardrobe also has washer and dryer hookups for long cross-country camping trips or for full-timers.
+The rest of the layout is family-friendly, with a kitchen island, extra storage hutch, and a large residential refrigerator.
+The front wardrobe also has washer and dryer hookups for long cross-country camping trips or full-time RV living.

 Specs